As soon as you think you might be pregnant, visit your doctor or midwife. Your health in the early weeks of your pregnancy is particularly important.

 As you think about your plan, give yourself permission to be flexible.
 It's hard to know what will happen.
 The most important thing is to make sure you and your baby are healthy and safe.

 At any time during pregnancy

-At any time during your pregnancy, call your doctor or midwife immediately if you:
+At any time during your pregnancy, call your doctor now or seek immediate medical care if you:

 - Have signs of preeclampsia, a potentially life-threatening condition, such as: